21Rachit/Load-Balancing-in-Servers/README.md

 CPU Scheduling (There will be many requests/processes so we have prioritize them using scheduling algorithm)

-Server Scheduling (There will be multiple servers in our program, we have to make sure if load on a server increases, different server should be handling those requests)

 MySql Database( to store the content in a organized and easily retrievable manner)